Dherse/masterproef/main.typ

 #show: preface.with()

+= Remark on the master's dissertation and the oral presentation This master's dissertation is part of an exam.
+Any comments formulated by the assessment committee during the oral presentation of the master's dissertation are not included in this text.

 = Acknowledgements <sec_ack>
-I would like to express my deepest gratitude to Prof. Wim Bogaerts and Prof. Dirk Stroobandt for their time, guidance, patience, and trust in applying for an #emph[FWO] proposal to extend this Master Thesis.
+I would like to express my deepest gratitude to Prof. dr. ir.
+Wim Bogaerts and Prof. dr. ir.
+Dirk Stroobandt for their time, guidance, patience, and trust in applying for an #emph[FWO] proposal to extend this Master Thesis.
 Through their advice and guidance, I have gained a breadth of knowledge and understanding that I will carry with me for the rest of my career.
 It is with great pleasure that I write this document to share my findings with them and others within the community.

-I would also like to give my most heartfelt thanks to the best friend one could ever ask for: Thomas Heuschling, for his patience, friendship, guidance and all of the amazing moments we spent throughout our studies.
+I would also like to give my most heartfelt thanks to the best friend one could ever ask for: ir.
+Thomas Heuschling, for his patience, friendship, guidance and all of the amazing moments we spent throughout our studies.
 I would also like to thank him for his help in proofreading this thesis and his advice on the PHÔS programming language.
 I also would like to thank Alexandre Bourbeillon for his help and advice for the creation of the formal grammar of the PHÔS programming language and being a great friend for over a decade.

 I must also thank the incredible people that helped me proofread and improve my thesis: Daniel Csillag and Mossa Merhi Reimert for their time, advice and support.
 And Léo Masson for his help on programmatic visualization of hexagonal lattices and his advice regarding typesetting.